Skip to main content

 To help you get started creating or updating your syllabus, the TLTC Syllabus Template addresses all of the required elements set forth in the updated policy.
 You are not required to use this template, it is just one sample that you can edit or copy text from.
 Note that some academic units may also have their own templates or syllabus requirements.
 You may also find the Office of Faculty Affairs website on syllabi to be a helpful resource.

-Before you export to a PDF and upload to the campus syllabus repository, be sure that you use Microsoft Word's Accessibility Checker to find and correct issues that would make the syllabus (and all your course documents) harder for screen readers to work correctly.
-There are helpful guides for using Word for Windows and Word for Mac, but you can always contact the experts in IT to assist you in making your course fully accessible to everyone by emailing AccessLearning@umd.edu
+Before you upload to your ELMS-Canvas site and the campus syllabus repository, be sure that you use Microsoft Word's Accessibility Checker to find and correct issues that would make the syllabus (and all your course documents) harder for screen readers to work correctly.
+There are helpful guides for using Word for Windows and Word for Mac, but you can always contact the experts in IT to assist you in making your course fully accessible to everyone by emailing itaccessibility@umd.edu